 We’ve visited Lyman Orchards for blueberry picking and their sunflower maze in the past but this was my first time navigating their corn maze.
 Each year the maze features a different theme.
-This year the theme was 1960’s British Invasion.
-The path of the maze was carved into the faces of The Beatles.
-There were also facts about 1960’s music posted throughout the maze.
+The 2018 theme is “Dancing with the Stars.”

 We were the first (and only) people to enter the maze which meant that the kids could run and choose the path.
 They were amazed at the height of the corn and were excited to find ears of corn that had fallen on the path.